 The term “whiplash” is often thrown around after a car accident and is sometimes associated with “fake” car accident claims.
 However, whiplash is a very real injury that involves the quick extension and contraction of the ligaments and tendons in the neck.
 It can cause serious long-term damage, but it has negative connotations because it is difficult to prove from a medical standpoint.

 Whiplash claims are also troublesome claims because they can take several days or up to a week to manifest.
 Most whiplash claims involve symptoms that will go away on their own over time.
-Based on these factors, you may wonder whether it is worth the time and effort to assert a legal claim for a simple whiplash injury.
+Based on these factors, you may wonder whether it is worth the time and effort to assert a legal claim for a simple whiplash injury in Boston.
 The answer will depend on the seriousness of the injury.

 Serious Whiplash Injuries

 Whiplash injuries can cause immediate medical problems and long-term issues for some individuals.
 The cervical region is extremely vital for mobility, even more so than most people realize.
 Damage or alterations to this area of the body can result in life-long medical problems and pain.

 Even in the most severe cases, however, individuals can be completely symptom-free within several months.
 That means that if you have longer-term pain, you may have a more serious injury than traditional “whiplash.”
 It is important not to write off serious neck injuries as “whiplash,” and avoid getting medical treatment for them.
 Seeing a doctor after your accident is imperative for your health and well-being, and it will also aid with your car accident claim.

 Legal Claims for Whiplash